rsepulveda2/rsa-form/README.md

 	Make modifications to the /app/views/rsa_form/_login.html.erb file.

-	To avoid breaking the javascript, don't modify the "img" tags, and don't change the id attribute of the password text field tag and the form tag.
+	To avoid breaking the javascript, don't modify the "img" elements, and don't change the id attribute of the password text field tag and the form tag.